 What is sign language?

-Even when their children are not deaf, families may choose to introduce sign language early to support language and speech development.
-Hand-eye coordination develops earlier than speech skills and babies are able to use simple signs such as milk, eat, sleep, nappy and teddy, before they are able to say these words.
+In fact, even families who don't have a deaf child might still decide to learn sign language with their hearing children, to support language development.
+Hand-eye coordination develops earlier than speech skills and many babies are able to use simple signs such as 'milk', 'eat', 'sleep', 'nappy' and 'teddy', before they are able to say these words.

-Many children will be fitted with hearing aids or cochlear implants soon after they are identified as deaf, giving them the opportunity to develop spoken language.
-However, using BSL can help with understanding speech and can also be particularly useful at times when a deaf child is not using hearing aids or cochlear implants such as:
+Many children are fitted with hearing technology such as hearing aids or cochlear implants soon after being identified as deaf, giving them the opportunity to develop spoken language.
+However, even if your child uses speech, learning sign language can help with understanding speech.
+It can also be particularly useful at times when a deaf child is not using hearing aids or cochlear implants such as:

 - before their hearing aids or cochlear implants are fitted

-- whilst establishing consistent use of them in the early years (for example, younger children may take their hearing aids out to begin with)
+- while they get used to wearing them (for example, younger children may take their hearing aids out to begin with)

-- at times when their equipment is not used such as bedtime, bathtime and when swimming.
+- at times when their equipment isn't used such as bedtime, bathtime and when swimming

-For some deaf children it may be natural to stop using sign language as their spoken language develops.
-However, for many deaf children sign language remains their primary means of communicating, or retains an important role in their lives.
+Some deaf children naturally stop signing as their spoken language develops.
+However, for many deaf children, sign language will continue to be their preferred language or will still play an important role in their lives.

-Learning BSL will enable your child to communicate with other children who use it and help enrich their experience and understanding of Deaf culture.
+Learning sign language allows deaf children to communicate with other children who sign and enriches their experience and understanding of Deaf culture.

-For detailed information about choosing a communication method for your child, see our Communicating with your deaf child page.
+For detailed information about choosing a communication method for your child, visit our page Choosing an approach which has detailed information about the most popular approaches used by deaf children and their families.